mijahauan/WWV-H-discrimination/README.md

 so from second 1 through 44.
 The remainder of the minute, seconds 45-59, have no tone so this period provides a window to measure the noise floor.

+The schedule of discriminating tones leaves gaps.
+This script makes no attempt to interpolate these nor to reconstruct the carrier, which would use these tones in any case.
+We might get further information from the distinct second pulses at 1000 Hz for WWVH and 1200 Hz for WWV.
+I have not yet attempted this.

 The script measures the magnitude of the tone and noise periods and calculates the SNR.
 If both stations sound a tone in the same minute, it calculates a ratio of the two SNRs.
 It also measures the deviation between the expected tone frequency and the received tone frequency.